firebase/firebase-tools/README.md

 ------- | -----------
 **deploy** | Deploys your Firebase project.
 Relies on [firebase.json][1] configuration and your local project folder.
 **serve** | Start a local web server with your Firebase Hosting configuration.
 Relies on [firebase.json][1].
+**disable:hosting** | Stop serving Firebase Hosting traffic for the current project.
+A "Site Not Found" message will be displayed at your URL after running this command.

 ### Data Commands